flowers

 5. Antioxidants and Inflammation Support

 Antioxidants are compounds that help protect your cells from damage caused by stress in the body.
-Fox nuts are often described as a food that contains antioxidants.
+Fox nuts are often described as a source of antioxidants.

 Still, one food will not do everything.
 The best results usually come from steady eating habits, plus fruits, vegetables, and enough sleep.